 Lean May Be the Beginning of Lifelong Problems Unless You Get Help Now

-At Crestview Recovery in Portland, Oregon, our dual-diagnosis treatment helps patients get to the root of their substance abuse.
-We provide a wide range of substance abuse treatments in our addiction recovery programs that include:
+At Crestview Recovery in Portland, Oregon, our dual-diagnosis treatment helps patients get to the root of their substance use.
+We provide a wide range of substance use treatments in our addiction recovery programs that include:

 - Intensive outpatient